huggingface/blog/evaluating-llm-bias.md

 ## Hurtful sentence completions

 The latest bias evaluation metric that we've added to 🤗 Evaluate is [HONEST](https://huggingface.co/spaces/evaluate-measurement/honest), which can be used to assess gendered stereotype bias.
-As in the examples above, HONEST scores are calculated from model completions for a [set of prompts](https://huggingface.co/datasets/MilaNLProc/honest), which are are available in several languages; here, we evaluate with the English (“en”) templates for LGBTQAI+ individuals:
+As in the examples above, HONEST scores are calculated from model completions for a [set of prompts](https://huggingface.co/datasets/MilaNLProc/honest), which are available in several languages; here, we evaluate with the English (“en”) templates for LGBTQAI+ individuals:

 ```python
 >>> group1 = [